How to Improve the Quality of Your Life in Old Age

 - By the time they’re in their early eighties, many already find themselves struggling to maintain or already living in senior citizen facilities.

-Furthermore, many health problems start to rear their ugly heads when people are in their fifties, so it is during those years that they should consider
+Many problems start to rear their ugly heads when people are in their fifties, so it is during those years that they should consider

 - moving to smaller, single story living facilities,